Mets rally in 8th again, beat Yankees 4-2 in Subway Series

 “Our bullpen’s been fantastic.
 They’ve been unreal all year long,” Paxton said.
 “We’re going to lose some games late sometimes.
 It doesn’t happen very often with the guys we have out there.”

 Seth Lugo (4-2) worked a hitless eighth and Edwin Díaz earned his 18th save in 22 attempts.
-With a runner aboard, catcher Wilson Ramos corralled Brett Gardner’s foul tip for a game-ending strikeout after a couple of ricochets off his mitt and bare hand.
+With a runner aboard, catcher Wilson Ramos corralled Brett Gardner’s foul tip for a game-ending strikeout after a couple of bobbles off his mitt and bare hand.

 A disappointed Gardner gave Ramos a quick pat on the back as he headed for the mound to celebrate.